Perfect Meal-Prep Creamy Mashed Potatoes are great for busy weeknights or big events where you want to work ahead as much as possible.

 Can I leave the skin on my potatoes?

-I only make "skin on mashed potatoes" if I'm not serving with gravy.
-In that case, I use red potatoes because creaminess is not the goal.
+I only make "skin on mashed potatoes" if I'm not serving with gravy, like in my Mashed Potatoes with Horseradish.

 Can I add extra flavorings to my mashed potatoes?